DavidVogelxyz/debian-setup/README.md

 This script goes hand-in-hand with the Debian installation guide found in the [Library repo](https://github.com/davidvogelxyz/library).

 Use the guide up until the point of chrooting into the new environment.
-From there, use the following commands:
+From there, use the following commands (but, note that `curl` needs to be installed on the system):

 ```
 cd